cicsdev/cics-java-jcics-samples/blog/blog.md

 }
 ```

-It is also possible for a Java application to rollback the CICS transaction or abend the CICS task directly.
-This can be achieved using the `Task.abend()` or `Task.rollback(`) methods in the Task class, as shown in the LinkServEC01 sample.
+It is also possible for a Java application to rollback or abend the CICS task directly.
+This can be achieved using the  `Task.rollback(`) or `Task.abend()` methods in the Task class, as shown in the LinkServEC01 sample.
 Abending the CICS task is similar in concept to the throwing of Java exception, as it allows a CICS abend handler written in COBOL (or another language) to take control of error processing.

 ```java